-But while we love to ask our students a whole lot of questions, I sometimes hear mixed reviews about the practice of using a system of randomization for calling on students.
+But while we love to ask our students all of these questions, I sometimes hear mixed reviews about the practice of using a system of randomization for calling on students.
 In the whole-class setting, randomizing is neither a novel approach nor a complicated strategy.
-It is also a long-celebrated best practice for promoting accountability and participation in lessons.
-However, the practice of randomization also at times elicits a full spectrum of emotions from teachers and learners alike, from inclusion and alertness on one end of the spectrum to concern, trepidation, and even outright disdain on the other end.
+It is also a long-celebrated best practice for promoting accountability and participation in lessons (McDougal and Cordeiro, 1992).
+However, the practice of randomization also at times elicits a full spectrum of emotions from teachers and learners alike, from inclusion and alertness on one end of the spectrum to concern, trepidation, and even outright disdain on the other end of the spectrum.

-For us, this range has everything to do with our desire to make our kids feel successful.
-We want our kids to be accountable and feel included, but we very much do not want our kids to feel on-the-spot, anxious, or embarrassed.
-When randomization is used routinely and intentionally, however, students’ anxieties are actually minimized, because they feel included and valued.
+For us, this wide range of responses has everything to do with our desire to make our kids feel successful.
+We want our students to be accountable and feel included, but we very much do not want our students to feel on-the-spot, anxious, or embarrassed.
+From my experience, however, when randomization is used routinely and intentionally, students’ anxieties are actually minimized, because they feel included and valued.

 Now imagine the second scenario, in which the teacher asks a question and then uses a randomization system to call on a student.
 The subtle communication in this scenario is that the teacher believes that every student in the room is completely qualified to answer the question, so much so that he or she is willing to put it into the hands of chance to decide who will share a response.

 Teachers know how easily classroom culture can erode when norms are not regularly revisited and followed throughout the year.
-When randomization is used sporadically, students may see it as a tool of punishment for being off task.
+When randomization is used too sporadically, students may see it as a tool of punishment for being off task.
 When randomization is used regularly, however, students see it as a pillar of the classroom culture of inclusion.
 Regular use of randomization is also helpful for us as teachers.
-If we know that even the lowest-performing student might be called on, we will be reminded to take every action to ensure success for all students: providing think time, having students look at visuals or the text, structuring responses with sentence stems, and giving students the opportunity to share with their partners or tablemates.
-These actions are essential for struggling learners, but they also empower all learners to think critically about the content.
+If we know that even the lowest-performing student might be called on, we will be reminded to take every action to ensure success for all students before we call on students: providing think time; having students look at visuals or the text; structuring responses with sentence stems; and giving students the opportunity to share on the chat or with their breakout groups.
+These actions are essential for struggling learners, but also empowering for all learners to think deeply and critically about the content.

-Open-ended questions are unique in that there is no one right answer.
-They also allow students to express their understanding using their voices and their words.
-When a student provides an answer to an open-ended question, a teacher can highlight the parts of each student’s response that productively contribute to understanding of the academic concepts.
-This is especially effective when we call on multiple students to construct a whole-class understanding that is rooted in the students’ perspectives and unique experiences.
+Open-ended questions are particularly inclusive because they have no one right answer.
+They allow students to express their understanding using their voice and their words.
+When a student provides an answer to an open-ended question, a teacher can highlight the parts of that student’s response that productively contribute to understanding of the academic concepts.
+For example, if a student responds that the cell membrane wraps around the cell with its DNA, which is a partly wrong statement (the cell membrane does not have DNA), we can highlight the correct aspect of the answer by saying, “You’re absolutely right that the cell membrane wraps around the cell.
+Excellent!
+Let’s hear from someone else what an important function of the cell membrane is.”
+As in the example, this is especially effective when we call on multiple students, so as to construct a whole-class understanding that is rooted in the students’ perspectives and unique experiences.

-- The goal of randomizing is for each student to contribute
+3. The goal of randomizing should be for each student to contribute

 Above all else, randomization is a tool to give every student a voice in the class discussion.
-We can communicate this by emphasizing that there are no wrong answers (which is almost always true if we ask open-ended questions) and celebrating each student’s response, regardless of how strongly academic or on-point it may be.
+We can communicate this by emphasizing that there are no wrong answers and celebrating each student’s response, regardless of how strongly academic or on-point it may be.
 Misunderstandings expressed in students’ responses can be addressed throughout the lesson, but let’s not forget to communicate to students that the most important thing they can do is to simply make the contribution to the class discussion.

-By communicating a sense of belief and confidence by including each student, we can actually build up students’ self-concept so much so that they’ll want to be part of the classroom discussion.
-Although randomization leads to only one student being called on, the anticipation of the possibility of being called on combined with a belief in oneself leads all students to actively think about the question being asked.
+In communicating a sense of belief and confidence by including each student, we can actually build up students’ self-concepts so much so that they’ll want to be part of the classroom discussion.
+Although randomization involves only one student being called on at a time, the anticipation of the possibility of being called on, combined with a belief in oneself, leads all students to actively think about the question being asked.